WeebNetsu/yt-playlist-bgm-player/README.md

 <i>Note: You should have a stable internet connection to use the installer and YouTube playlist player.</i>

 Clone or download the files and make sure the ubuntu_based_installer.sh file is executable with:<br>
-<code><pre>chmod +x ubuntu_based_installer.sh</pre></code>
+<code>chmod +x ubuntu_based_installer.sh</code><br>
 Run the ubuntu_based_installer.sh file (debian/ubuntu based distros only) and you're ready to run the application!
-To run the application, execute the following command in your terminal:
+To run the application, execute the following command in your terminal:<br><code>bgmplayer</code><br>
-<code><pre>bgmplayer</pre></code>

-<b>If you don't have an Ubuntu based Linux distro</b>, you can compile the code (or use the existing "bgmplayer" file) and just mimic everything happening in the ubuntu_based_installer.sh, but modified for your system (so not apt, but pacman or whatever package manager you use).
+<b>If you don't have an Ubuntu based Linux distro</b>, you can compile the code (or use the prebuilt "bgmplayer" file) and just mimic everything happening in the ubuntu_based_installer.sh, but modified for your system (so not apt, but pacman or whatever package manager you use).

 <span id="howToUpdate"></span>

 ## How to update

 If the application has a new version, you can redownload the source code and run the ubuntu_based_installer.sh file.
 It will update whatever should be updated.
-If you don't have a Ubuntu based system, just move the "bgmplayer" file to the $HOME/bin folder or add it to path for the latest version (you can compile it yourself if you want)
+If you <b>don't have an Ubuntu based system</b> or don't want to reinstall it, just move the "bgmplayer" file to the $HOME/bin folder.

 <span id="compilingTheCode"></span>

 ## Compiling the code

 If you want to compile the source code yourself, you'll need the dependencies and g++.
-To compile: <code>g++ main.cpp FileManager.cpp -o bgmplayer</code>
+To compile: <code>make</code>

 <span id="dependencies"></span>